Skip to content

 This section details the boot sequence for the different machines supported by Welma.
 These machines fall into two main categories: U-Boot based machines (used for arm machines) and UEFI based machines (without any bootloader, for intel x86-64 machines)

-U-Boot based machines:
+Arm/U-Boot based machines:

 • ROM Code (depends on the machine)